Title: (Faculty Emeritus) Henry B. and Patricia Bush Tippie Professor of English

 - Bulman, James.
 (General Editor.)
 Shakespeare in Performance Series.
 Manchester and New York: Manchester University Press, St. Martin’s Press.
 Twenty-seven volumes published thus far (1984- ).

 - Bulman, James.
 The Oxford Handbook of Shakespeare and Performance.
-Oxford: Oxford University Press, forthcoming.
+Oxford: Oxford University Press, 2017.

 - Bulman, James. (ed.)
 Henry IV, Part Two, The Arden Shakespeare 3rd Series.
 London: Bloomsbury, 2016.